EPdeJ/cyclingplots/README.md

 #### Future planning
 - add support for gpx files without elevation values
 - option to hide max height line
-- make the facets of `gpxrolling` more smooth:
-  - get rid of the white spaces that sometimes occur
-  - make the facets straight (an 90 degree angle on the x axis)
+- AUC shaded for gradients parameters such as roll and limiting the number of gpx datapoint make the graph now smoother.
+The innitial problem with the white spaces that sometimes occured and the non straight facets (not 90 degree angle on the x axis) have been patched but the solution is not ideal (setting the y coordinated to -1000000 for the kilometers not in the gradient group)

   *Especially noticable for smaller rides and runs, see for example this strava export of a 14 km run:*
   <img src="https://github.com/EPdeJ/cyclingplots/blob/main/strava run.png">